 Another example of corporate negligence comes from Takata, maker of car airbags.
 Four fatalities and 100+ injuries were the result of a dangerous defect, one for which the timeliness of reporting is also at issue.
 On November 7, 2014, the New York Times reported that Takata was aware of this problem years before any paperwork was filed with regulators.
 Now they’ve got unnamed employees disclosing the fact that Takata had suspicions as early as 2004, when they began to secretly test the airbags for defects.
 Its claim to the government was that it began testing for flaws in 2008.

 Neither Graco, GM or Takata showed corporate responsibility in dealing with their product failures, which put consumers – including children – at great risk.
 One would like to think that these are just a few bad apples in a field of good.
 Unfortunately, our experience doesn’t bear this out.
 We stand committed to making sure manufacturers are held accountable for the products they create and to protecting the legal rights of those injured as a result of dangerous or defective products.

-For 20 years, Slack & Davis has won complex cases that called for practiced professionals.
-For more insight about the fallout from delaying product recalls, contact the lawyers of Slack & Davis.
+For 20 years, Slack Davis Sanger has won complex cases that called for practiced professionals.
+For more insight about the fallout from delaying product recalls, contact the lawyers of Slack Davis Sanger.